 The best time to do this is when they are most hungry.
 This is usually first thing in the morning.
 Be the person who consistently satisfies this hunger by feeding them when they want it most!

 Alternatively, as this may not always be possible, be the person who gives them their favorite treats.
 Our Mona, a Maine Coon, goes crazy for ‘Dreamies’.
 As they’re a treat and we shouldn’t give her too many she loves it when we give her these.
-Take a look below at the video of her trying to tell us what to do!

 7) Smell like you…